 -Wrap in colored plastic wrap and tie with a ribbon.

 Fizzes when dropped in water.
-This may quickly become one of your favorite bath bomb recipes because of how very easy it actually is to make.
+This may quickly become one of your favorite bath bomb recipe for kids because of how very easy it actually is to make.
 When selecting an oil for scent, read warnings about use.
 Some oils are not intended to have direct contact with skin.

 Surefire Bath Bombs